DerSchwarzeJugo/hslu-dc-bot/README.md

 Admins can also delete projects.
 After using the command u will be asked to confirm the deletion

 **$deleteProject** PROJECTNAME

+Admins can as well archive projects (move to end of list, prefix projectname with archive and hide for all standard users)

+**$archive** PROJECTNAME

 Examples of possible commands in the created projects botcommands channel: